Statistics on small and medium-sized enterprises

 Dependent and independent SMEs and large enterprises

 - Data extracted in September 2015.
 Further Eurostat information, Main tables and Database.
-No planned update.
+Planned article update: April 2018.

 Authors: Aarno Airaksinen, Henri Luomaranta (Statistics Finland), Pekka Alajääskö, Anton Roodhuijzen (Eurostat, Structural business statistics and global value chains)

 Small and medium-sized enterprises (SMEs) are a focal point in shaping enterprise policy in the European Union (EU).
 The European Commission considers SMEs and entrepreneurship as key to ensuring economic growth, innovation, job creation, and social integration in the EU.
 However, in official statistics SMEs can currently only be identified by employment size as enterprises with fewer than 250 persons employed.
 This is a big category and encompasses enterprises with different ownership structures and varying numbers of employees and levels of economic activity.
 To facilitate better analysis and understanding of the heterogeneity of SMEs, the 2014 microdata-linking (MDL) project linked data from structural business statistics (SBS), international trade in goods statistics (ITGS) and business registers (BRs).